 Envirothon is focused on four core topics: Forestry, Soils, Aquatics and Wildlife.
-Study Guides are available below to help prepare students for their local competitions and the Ontario Envirothon Championship.
-These guides are great for any classroom and introduce key concepts like carrying capacity, soil profiles, forest management and water quality assessment.
+Study Guides are available to help prepare students for their local competitions and the Ontario Envirothon Championship, see sidebar menu.
 These guides, in combination with local workshops, are the basis for the testing component of Envirothon.
-We are also excited to be introducing webinars this year focused on core Envirothon topics – click here for more info.
+We are also pleased to offer webinars focused on core Envirothon topics – click here for more info.

 What do you need to know for the competition?
 To discover more about what you need to know for the Envirothon competition, download the Learning Objectives.